01 Jan 2018 Web Design Trends

-Responsive design is when your site is created and structured so that it resizes at different size screens to look appealing regardless of the screen size.
+Responsive website design is when your site is created and structured so that it resizes at different size screens to look appealing regardless of the screen size.

 In 2018, we expect to see this design element continue to become more and more important and expand to include even newer forms of technology such as Augmented Reality.

 6. Top Sticky Elements vs. Bottom Sticky Elements